skkompella/MDP_basic/README.md

 # MDP_basic
-My basic implementation of a markov desicion process (MDP) for learning purposes.
+This project is my basic implementation of a markov desicion process (MDP) for learning purposes.
+There is no Q-learning yet.
+I will add it soon.